ligorikus/custom-mailer-laravel/README.md

 # custom-mailer-laravel

-Installation - Laravel >= 6
+## Installation
-composer require ligorikus/custom-mailer-laravel
+`composer require ligorikus/custom-mailer-laravel`

-Publish the config file by running `php artisan vendor:publish --provider="Ligorikus\CustomMailerLaravel\ServiceProvider"`.
+Publish the config file by running

+`php artisan vendor:publish --provider="Ligorikus\CustomMailerLaravel\ServiceProvider"`.

 The config file will give you control over which storage engine to use as well as some storage-specific settings.

 array config: